NoOperatingSys/NoOperatingSystem/README.md

 idk how to install it but u have builds in the build directory

 # Building
-just run rm ./build/bootloaderofnoosthisisapointlesslongname.bin && -f bin bootloaderofnoosthisisapointlesslongname.asm -o ./build/bootloaderofnoosthisisapointlesslongname.bin
+just run ```rm ./build/bootloaderofnoosthisisapointlesslongname.bin && nasm -f bin bootloaderofnoosthisisapointlesslongname.asm -o ./build/bootloaderofnoosthisisapointlesslongname.bin```